A refined Frauchiger--Renner paradox based on strong contextuality: The GHZ--FR paradox

 Possible lightcone structures of this scenario are sketched in \Cref{fig:FR_GHZ_lightcone}.
 Our results are independent of the exact causal structure, but we consider the natural causal structure arising from relativistic spacetime.
 More generally, we could embed the GHZ--FR scenario into a process-theoretic framework like Categorical Quantum Mechanics \cite{abramsky2009categorical,coecke_kissinger_2017} or the process operator formalism \cite{oreshkov2012quantum}.

 \paragraph*{Reasoning steps} Using the possibilistic Born rule, Ursula reasons about her outcome together with Bob's and Charlie's outcomes, and concludes: ``\textit{Having obtained $u$, I know that $b\oplus c=1 \oplus u$}", since jointly considering the outcomes of Ursula, Bob and Charlie corresponds to the context $XYY$ in the GHZ--Mermin model.
-For example, if Ursula obtained $u=1$ then she finds that $b=c=0$ is excluded as: Valentina and Wigner make similar reasoning statements, leading to Applying the possibilistic Born rule to the superobservers' measurements with classically recorded outcomes, one obtains Zeno collects all predictions, which amount to \cref{eq:abc_predictions_GHZ_FR1,eq:uvw_GHZ}.
+For example, if Ursula obtained $u=0$ then she finds that $b=c=0$ is excluded as: Valentina and Wigner make similar reasoning statements, leading to Applying the possibilistic Born rule to the superobservers' measurements with classically recorded outcomes, one obtains As Ursula, Valentina and Wigner come together to share their predictions, they find \cref{eq:abc_predictions_GHZ_FR1,eq:uvw_GHZ}.
 These equations correspond to \cref{eq:GHZ_Mermin} from the GHZ--Mermin scenario, with $x_A,x_B,x_C,y_A,y_B,y_C$ substituted for $u,v,w,a,b,c$.
-Thus Zeno finds a contradiction.\footnote{Note that post-selected on $u,v,w$, the GHZ--FR argument gives a Specker's triangle \cite{liang2010specker}.
+Thus they find a contradiction.\footnote{Note that post-selected on $u,v,w$, the GHZ--FR argument gives a Specker's triangle \cite{liang2010specker}.
 For instance, for $u=v=w=0$ we find }